 A simple cam-mechanism typically has two kinematic-chains, each with a Motion-Dimension FB.

 In the default case, the Power Source of each kinematic-chain is assigned to the joint with the Motion-Dimension FB.
-However, the Power-Source for the cam-follower is from the contact between the cam and cam-follower.
+However, the Power-Source for the cam-follower is actually the cam, at the contact between the cam and cam-follower.

 The power flows from the main drive motor, to the cam-shaft and cam, to the cam-follower, and finally to the tool or payload.
 Power flows in the other direction when the payload is being decelerated, of course.